-There are several organizations that will handle it all for you, such as Good Life.
+There are several organizations that will handle it all for you, such as Projects Abroad.
 What do they say?

 There’s no guarantee, but it’s pretty much agreed you’ll return a changed person.
 You don’t have to be twenty-something either!
 Empowering a local community, enjoying a life-changing experience, creating change for generations to come, it’s all good.